elifesciences/elife-xpub/docs/developing/quick-start.md

 The application should work fine with the defaults for sciencebeam - refering to the online service at sciencebeam-texture.elifesciences.org

 However, you can run the docker containers for sciencebeam locally.
 This is done by cloning the repo at https://github.com/elifesciences/sciencebeam and running: `docker-compose up`

-### Fake an AWS S3 Server

-The application depends on S3, so a fake S3 server is run locally using the configuration in the `docker-compose.yml` file.
-However, this can be disabled and you can update your `config/local-development.js` to disable S3 altogether by setting `meca.s3.disableUpload` to `true`.